 Search: I Can Fix Up My Home

-Exterior House Painting:
+Exterior House Painting Tips

 Paint in a roller pan

 Exterior house painting has a lot in common with interior painting.
 The main differences are the types of paint used, environmental conditions, and the relative danger of the project.
-Painting during new home construction differs from when you’re working on a remodel.
-Your biggest choice is whether you will DIY or hire a painting contractor.

 Types of Exterior Paint